WarHub/wham/README.md

 This is the home of the `WarHub.ArmouryModel` library handling wargame roster and data files.
 It consists of:
-* `wham` - a CLI tool (Command Line) used to manage, convert and publish datafiles, distributed as .NET Core Global Tool (.NET Core SDK v2.1+ required)
+* `wham` - a CLI tool (Command Line) used to manage, convert and publish datafiles, distributed as .NET Global Tool (.NET SDK v5+ required)
 * `WarHub.ArmouryModel.Source` library provides API to manage and interact with wargaming data files (game systems, catalogues) and rosters.
 * `WarHub.ArmouryModel.Source.BattleScribe` provides convenient methods to load and save